Owls-Parliamant/product-page/README.md

 This is a product page demo for a fictional corporation selling laptop computers.
+The header logo is my own, and all rights to it are reserved.
-Images used are from other websites--all rights of these images belong to their respective owners.
+The other images used are from other websites--all the rights for these images belong to their respective owners.
 This was originally created as a school project.
-The header logo is my own, and all rights to it are reserved.